thibaut-lemoine/thibaut-lemoine.github.io/indexEN.md

 ## Status

-I am currently a postdoctoral researcher at Centre de Recherche en Informatique, Signal et Automatique de Lille (CRIStAL) under the responsibility of Rémi Bardenet.
-Beforehand, I worked from 2020 to 2022 at Institut de Recherche Mathématique Avancée (IRMA) of Université de Strasbourg, for the project "Geometry of quantum Hall states" of USIAS directed by Semyon Klevtsov.
-From 2016 to 2020, I was a PhD student in Laboratoire de Probabilités, Statistique et Modélisation (LPSM) of Sorbonne Université, under the direction of Thierry Lévy.
+I am currently a postdoctoral researcher at Centre de Recherche en Informatique, Signal et Automatique de Lille (CRIStAL) under the responsibility of [Rémi Bardenet](https://rbardenet.github.io/).
+Beforehand, I worked from 2020 to 2022 at Institut de Recherche Mathématique Avancée (IRMA) of Université de Strasbourg, for the project "Geometry of quantum Hall states" of USIAS directed by [Semyon Klevtsov](https://irma.math.unistra.fr/~klevtsov/).
+From 2016 to 2020, I was a PhD student in Laboratoire de Probabilités, Statistique et Modélisation (LPSM) of Sorbonne Université, under the direction of [Thierry Lévy](https://www.lpsm.paris/users/levyt/index).
 A pdf version of my resume is available [here](/CV_EN.pdf).

 ## Research Interests

-I am interested in the interactions between probability and geometry/algebra, mainly through the prism of physical models.
-Among the subjects I have worked on, there are the two-dimensional Yang-Mills theory, the quantum Hall effect on complex manifolds, determinantal point processes, Brownian motions on Lie groups, asymptotic representation theory, free probability theory.
-Among the subjects I am interested in but are still work in progress, there are the random Kähler metrics, the quantum information theory, and conditioned stochastic processes on Lie groups/algebras.
+Keywords: random matrices, point processes, random partitions, Yang–Mills theory, quantum Hall effect, numerical integration.

+My work primarily falls within the field of mathematical physics, which involves developing rigorous mathematical tools for physical models.
+To achieve this, I draw from various mathematical theories: probability, algebra, geometry, combinatorics, and analysis.

+#### Two-dimensional Yang–Mills theory

+I focus on the asymptotic aspects of the Yang–Mills measure on compact surfaces of genus $g\geq 1$ with a compact matrix group of size $N$ as the structure group, as $N$ tends to infinity.
+This involves a nontrivial model of random matrices that incorporates couplings of Brownian motions on the group.
+I also plan to study the interactions between this model and random surfaces.

+#### Determinantal point processes and quantum Hall effect

+The integer quantum Hall effect corresponds to a model of free fermions subjected to a confining potential.
+When these fermions live on a complex variety, the model can be expressed as a determinantal point process whose kernel is the Bergman kernel associated with a line bundle.
+I investigate the limiting behavior of the model as the number of particles tends to infinity.
+I also hope to find a probabilistic model of the fractional quantum Hall effect.

+#### Determinantal point processes and numerical integration

+Determinantal processes on complex manifolds, initially studied for the quantum Hall effect, prove to be a valuable tool for performing Monte Carlo methods.
+The theoretical tools are well-known and rely on existing results from complex geometry and pluripotential theory, but practical implementation remains a major challenge.

 ## Teaching

-### Sorbonne Université
+#### Sorbonne Université

 - 2019-2020 :
   - Tutor in Probability (L3) - one will find [here](/Synthese_Cours_290.pdf) (in French) a small summary of the course